Axelxqy/Spam-Email-Detection-CEAS_08-dataset-/README.md

 Transformer Model
 - BERT mini

-*PS: This is built for
+*PS: This is built for Google Colab.
+Please change the file directory to your own if you want to use it using other environment.